PDF Version

 A. In most parts of the United States, FERC is responsible for ensuring that the rates, terms, and conditions that apply to the transmission of electricity in interstate commerce are just, reasonable, and not unduly discriminatory or preferential.
 This responsibility is outlined in the Federal Power Act.

 In some areas of the country, however, such as Alaska, Hawaii, and much of Texas (which has a separate transmission grid), transmission of electricity is not considered to be “interstate commerce” and thus for the most part does not come under FERC electric jurisdiction.
-In addition, FERC’s jurisdiction generally does not extend to the rates, terms, and conditions for the distribution of electricity, which is instead typically regulated by a state or local agency (such as a state public utility commission) with jurisdiction over retail electric rates (i.e., the rates individual consumers pay each month in their electricity bills).
+In addition, FERC’s jurisdiction does not extend to the rates, terms, and conditions for the distribution of electricity, which is instead typically regulated by a state or local agency (such as a state public utility commission) with jurisdiction over retail electric rates (i.e., the rates individual consumers pay each month in their electricity bills).

 When FERC determines that transmission rates and practices affecting those rates are unjust and unreasonable, it can seek to implement replacement rules that will be just and reasonable, pursuant to the Federal Power Act.
 This is what FERC did in this rulemaking, mandating changes to long-term regional transmission planning and cost allocation by transmission providers.